 - Details about the nominator’s relationship to the nominee, along with background information on the nominee’s surgical career.

 - Quantifiable time spent participating in volunteer activities, including: number of trips per year, length of each trip, and the number of years that the nominee has been engaged in this work.
-(Note: Resident nominees are not expected to have the same quantity of volunteer experience as nominees in other categories.)

-- Completion of narrative sections requesting detailed information about the nominee’s volunteerism or humanitarian work, including the type of service they provide(d), the sustainability of the programs in which they are involved, any advocacy efforts in which they may have been involved, along with additional roles they have played, among other items.
+- Completion of narrative sections requesting detailed information about the nominee’s volunteerism or humanitarian work, including the type of service they provide(d), the sustainability of the programs in which they are involved, any advocacy efforts in which they may have been involved, and additional roles they have played, among other items.

 - It helps to tell a story with your nomination.
 Specific examples and anecdotes are encouraged.